©

 Simon Desiles rarely leaves his kitchen.
-Putting himself forward is not in his nature… But it doesn’t matter, his cooking speaks for him!
-Originally from Sarthois, he has undeniable talent.
-And he has aguered himself in prestigious establishments, all Michelin-starred, with specific objectives:
+It’s not in his nature to put himself in the spotlight… But that doesn’t matter; his cooking speaks for itself!
+Originally from the Sarthe region, he possesses undeniable talent.
+And he honed his skills in prestigious establishments, all Michelin-starred, with clear objectives:

-• At Michel Guérard, MOF (Meilleur Ouvrier de France), for the well-being cuisine of a pioneer of modern gastronomy in the South-West;
+• At Michel Guérard, MOF (Meilleur Ouvrier de France), for the health-conscious cuisine of a pioneer of modern gastronomy in the South-West;

-• At Régis and Jacques Marcon, for their closeness to nature in Auvergne;
+• With Régis and Jacques Marcon, for their connection with nature in Auvergne;

-• At Benoit Vidal’s in Val d’Isère, for creativity and rigour;
+• With Benoit Vidal in Val d’Isère, for creativity and rigour;

-• But also at Vincent Arnould’s, MOF in the Dordogne, whose pedagogy and modesty he appreciated.
+• But also with Vincent Arnould, a MOF in the Dordogne, whose teaching style and modesty he greatly appreciated.

 🦅 L'AIGLE D'OR à Azay-le-Rideau 🍷